christianjann/gpui-archviz/README.md

 }
 ```
 ## Known issues
-- When maximizing the window the cursor stays in resize mode outside the original window area unit first manual resize of the window
+- When maximizing the window the cursor stays in resize mode outside the original window area until first manual resize of the window
 - Sometimes the draping cursor is stuck at dragging, what helps is a right or middle click of the mouse

 ## Next steps